 We ask new applicants to complete an application form, and we then check that:

-- We are legally able to accept your organization as a member.
+We are legally able to accept your organisation as a member.

-- Your organization is not already a member of Crossref.
+Your organisation is not already a member of Crossref.

-We may not be able to accept applications for membership from organizations which have previously had their membership revoked or who have misrepresented themselves in their application.
+We may not be able to accept applications for membership from organisations which have previously had their membership revoked or who have misrepresented themselves in their application.

-And finally, if your organization is already a member of Crossref (for example, a different department of the same university) we may add you to the existing membership.
-This ensure that the same organization is not paying multiple membership fees.
+And finally, if your organisation is already a member of Crossref (for example, a different department of the same university) we may add you to the existing membership.
+This ensure that the same organisation is not paying multiple membership fees.

 Membership terms